 The Happy Bottom Riding Club: The Life and Times of Pancho Barnes|

 by Lauren Kessler.
 Pancho Barnes lived a big, messy, colorful, unconventional life with three fortunes, four husbands, and countless lovers.
-She was a barnstormer, a racer, a cross-country flier, a Hollywood stunt pilot and a 99.
+She was a barnstormer, a racer, a cross-country flier, and a Hollywood stunt pilot.
 She was, for a time, “the fastest woman on earth,” flying the fastest civilian airplane in the world.

 Jackie Cochran: An Autobiography|

 by Jacqueline Cochran.
 Cochran won numerous honors and set more distance, speed, and altitude records than any other woman aviator.
 She organized the WASP (Women’s Airforce Service Pilot) program in World War II and was the first woman to break the sound barrier.
 She was a phenomenon in flying and was truly a self-made woman.

 Powder Puff Derby of 1929: The True Story of the First Women’s Cross-Country Air Race|

 by Gene Jessen.
 Tells the story of the first major female airplane race – nineteen women who set out from Santa Monica, California, in flimsy, propeller driven planes, with a mission-to be the first to cover the 2,759 mile course to Cleveland, Ohio.
 With skill and determination, the racers thrilled the nation and pioneered a new future and respect for female aviators.